rpm-ostree kargs --append='crashkernel=256M'

-kexec-tools package, provides a crash-dumping mechanism.
-You can use this service to save the contents of a system’s memory for later analysis.
+kexec-tools, provides a crash-dumping mechanism.
+You can use this service to save the contents of the system’s memory for later analysis.

 For more information about the support scope of Red Hat Technology Preview features, see https://access.redhat.com/support/offerings/techpreview/.

-kexec-tools package, but manual configuration is required to enable the
+kexec-tools, but manual configuration is required to enable

 To reserve memory for the crash kernel during the first kernel booting, provide kernel arguments by entering the following command: